gvwilson/btt/src/cogload/index.md

 but pattern catalogs are too dry and too abstract for novices to make sense of on their own.
 However, giving names to a small number of patterns does seem to help, primarily by giving the learners a richer vocabulary to think and communicate with [%b Sajaniemi2006 %].

+[% fixme
+   "connect back to code comprehension"
+   "connect back to teamwork and org charts"
+%]